There are several ways to find a job in the Netherlands:

 There are also a lot of expat organisations that you can join, such as:

-You can make your professional profile, get in touch with (former) colleagues and business partners and build a professional network.
+- Linkedin.com, the online networking tool is also frequently used in the Netherlands.
+On it you can publish your professional profile, get in touch with (former) colleagues and business partners and build a professional network.

 If you are actively looking for a job, thinking about the next step in your career, want to go back to work or want to do something different you may need support.